-Healthy, pellet-shaped poop in large frequencies is normal, but lack of poop or if poop is shrinking in size is a sign that a blockage may be present, and your chinchilla is ill or needs to see a vet.
+Healthy, pellet-shaped poop in large frequencies is normal.
+But lack of poop, or poop that is shrinking in size, is a sign that a blockage may be present, and that your chinchilla is ill and needs to see a vet.

 You should honestly be keeping an eye on this situation every day you own a chinchilla, whether you are offering bee pollen at the time or not.

-However, I also do not want this to scare you; bee pollen is 100% safe for a chinchilla, which is incredibly beneficial.
+However, I also do not want this to scare you.
+Bee pollen is 100% safe for a chinchilla.
+More than that, it is incredibly beneficial.

-Just be tedious and aware of what you are doing with your chinchilla, especially when it comes to food entering their small, fragile, and easily damaged digestive system.
+Just be aware of what you are doing with your chinchilla, especially when it comes to food entering its small, fragile, and easily damaged digestive system.

 And finally, I want to make sure I mention that you have other superfoods for chinchillas.

-For the sake of time and staying on subject, we will not cover these superfoods in-depth in this discussion, but likely, I have another blog/discussion on this website that you can read if you need further information.
+For the sake of time and staying on subject, we will not cover these superfoods in-depth in this article.
+But there are plenty of other articles on this site discussing other types of food.

-The same for quantity and moderation control applies to these superfoods, so always keep that in mind.
+The same warning about quantity and moderation that I mentioned here for bee pollen applies to other superfoods as well, so always keep that in mind.

-Nonetheless, pellets and timothy hay do not have to be the only luxury food your chinchilla can ever eat.
+Nonetheless, it’s nice to know that pellets and timothy hay do not have to be the only food your chinchilla can ever eat.

-Plenty of other options like the bee pollen we have discussed, rose hips, and even some cheap dried oats may serve as excellent treats for your furry chinchilla!
+Plenty of other options like the bee pollen we have discussed, rose hips, and even some cheap dried oats may serve as excellent treats to add a little variety to the life of your furry chinchilla!

-I think this far into this discussion, bee pollen is not only okay to offer your chinchilla, but it is also highly beneficial for your chinchilla when provided in the correct quantities, in moderation, and carefully.
+Bee pollen is not only okay to offer your chinchilla, it is also highly beneficial when provided in the correct quantities and in moderation.

-Be sure to follow the directions we have laid out in today’s discussion, and when in doubt, speak to a local chinchilla breeder or a local vet first to put your mind at ease.
+Be sure to follow the directions we have laid out in today’s article, and when in doubt, speak to a local chinchilla breeder or a local vet first, to put your mind at ease.